ZenHubIO/API/README.md

 #### Notes

 - `epic_id` is the GitHub issue number.
-You may fetch the list of epics using Get Epics for a repository endpoint.
+You may fetch the list of Epics using `Get Epics for a repository` endpoint.

 #### Example Response
 ```json